 Planning on vacationing this year?
-The trip that you’ve been putting away for months, if not years, finally tipping over to the saturation point?
+Did the trip you’ve been putting away for months, if not years, finally tip over to the saturation point?
 Good for you!

-You need a break.
-And what better place to get your much-deserved days of leisure than at the golden sands of Bora Bora?
+It would help if you had a break.
+And what better place to get your much-deserved leisure days than at the golden sands of Bora Bora?

 While this beautiful planet might have a gazillion sights hidden for its own eyes, and some that humans thankfully stumbled on and immediately classified, we have to say that Bora Bora is at the near top.